Deep Reinforcement Learning for Traveling Purchaser Problems: Bipartite Graph Representation for TPPs

-Therefore, we design a bipartite graph representation for TPPs based on the objective function (\ref{eq_1}) and constraints (\ref{eq_2})-(\ref{eq_3}), with appropriate mergence for the constraints and variables therein.
+Therefore, we design a bipartite graph representation for TPPs based on the structure of the objective function (\ref{eq_1}) and constraints (\ref{eq_2})-(\ref{eq_3}), with appropriate merging of the constraints and variables.
 Our bipartite graph representation is shown as Figure \ref{fig_4}.
-We represent the constraints associated only with \emph{products} (i.e., constraints (\ref{eq_2})) and the variables associated only with \emph{markets}/\emph{depot} (i.e., variables $v_i$ and $x_{ij}$) as two sets of nodes, and the constraints and variables associated with \emph{both products and markets} (i.e., constraints (\ref{eq_3}) and variables $z_{ik}$) as edges between the product nodes and market/depot nodes.
-Specifically, each variable $v_i$ is represented as a market/depot node, and the objective coefficients $c_{ij}$ of variables $x_{ij}$ are represented as coordinate features of the market/depot nodes.
+We represent the constraints associated only with \emph{products} (i.e., constraints (\ref{eq_2})) and the variables associated only with \emph{markets} / \emph{depot} (i.e., variables $v_i$ and $x_{ij}$) as two sets of nodes, and the constraints and variables associated with \emph{both products and markets} (i.e., constraints (\ref{eq_3}) and variables $z_{ik}$) as edges connecting the associated product nodes and market / depot nodes.
+Specifically, each variable $v_i$ is represented as a market / depot node, with the objective coefficients $c_{ij}$ of variables $x_{ij}$ represented by coordinate features of the market / depot nodes.
 Each constraint in (\ref{eq_2}) is represented as a product node, with the right-hand side values $d_k$ attached as node features.
 An edge connects a market node $i$ and a product node $k$ if the associated variable $z_{ik}$ is not always restricted to $0$ in constraints (\ref{eq_3}), that is, product $k$ is available at market $i$.
 The edge feature is a 2-dimensional vector, which consists of the corresponding objective coefficient $p_{ik}$ of variable $z_{ik}$ and the constraint coefficient $q_{ik}$ in constraints (\ref{eq_3}).
-For simplicity in the remainder of this paper, we use the term ``market nodes'' to refer to ``market/depot nodes'' if it does not cause confusion.
-We remark that our bipartite graph representation can be viewed from a more intuitive perspective: the two core elements in TPPs, i.e., markets and products, are represented as two sets of nodes, and their connections, i.e., available quantities and prices of the products at the markets, are characterized using the edges between them.
+For simplicity in the remainder of this paper, we use the term ``market nodes'' to refer to ``market / depot nodes'' if it does not cause confusion.
+We remark that our bipartite graph representation can be viewed from a more intuitive perspective: it captures the two fundamental elements of TPPs---markets and products---as two sets of nodes, while their interdependencies, such as the available quantities and prices, are characterized using the edges between them.